Advice > Product management

 If you're willing to relocate for the right role, make that clear in your resume.
 So, instead of putting "San Francisco" under your name next to your email, maybe you put "Locations: San Francisco| Remote| Hybrid within a 30-mile radius of Bay Area".

-#Don't include your address
+4.5 Don't include your address

-No recruiter needs to know your street address, and including it can actually cause problems with data privacy laws.
+No recruiter needs to know your street address, and including it can cause problems with data privacy laws.
 As above, just put your region and an idea of where you're willing to travel to.

-#Numbers tell a better story
+4.6 Numbers tell a better story

 This is worth repeating again and again: quantify your achievements.
 All the most effective resumes are packed full of metrics and numbers that put achievements in context.

-#Use a skills section to include PM keywords
+4.7 Use a skills section to include PM keywords

-You don't want to jam your resume full of keywords, but with ATS systems increasingly used, it is important to make sure your resume mentions the necessary skills, tools and technologies.
-Candace says that a skills section can be a great place to list all these very efficiently.
+You don't want to jam your resume full of keywords, but with ATS systems increasingly used, it is important to make sure your resume mentions the necessary skills, tools, and technologies.

 Watch the full video for more detailed tips from Candace on how to craft the perfect product manager resume.